Frequently Asked Questions

 15.Can I get out of hours access?

 Out of hours access in is available to certain library members so it is worth checking with us if you are eligible.
 If you are a member of Trust staff, your existing security card may grant you access, otherwise the security team may be able to authorise this for you.
 All Burton staff can access the Burton site Library using their Trust ID card.
 In Derby, staff from other sites and other eligible users such as students may obtain a security swipe card from us for a refundable £10 deposit.
 This sum is returned on surrendering the swipe card back to us.
-Please check with our COVID page that the 24hours access is in operation before visiting.

 16.Can I eat and drink in the Library?